Pet Care Home

 • Brackish: No

-• Water Region: All - These fish will swim in primarily in the middle and top portions of the aquarium.
+• Water Region: All – These fish will spend most of their time in the middle and top portions of the aquarium.

 Social Behaviors